Tinfos: Tinfos Jernverk

 Tinfos Jernverk produces silicomanganese, an alloy used for all steel.
 The company is the world leader in the production of low carbon silicomanganese for primarily stainless steel.
 The plant is located in Kvinesdal, Norway.

 Tinfos Titan and Iron

-Tinfos Titan and Iron produces titanium dioxide slag for the pigment industry and high quality Pig Iron for the foundry industry at the plant in Tyssedal, Norway.
+Tinfos Titan and Iron (TTI) used to produce titanium dioxide slag for the pigment industry and high quality Pig Iron for the foundry industry at the plant in Tyssedal, Norway.
 The raw material used in the process is ilmenite.
+TTI was sold in 2008 to Eramet, which in 2020 sold the plant to Tronox.

 Energy

 Tinfos is generating energy for its own consumption through hydropower plants in Tyssedal and in Notodden.
 It is also recovering energy through the thermal power plant in Kvinesdal.
 The division also promotes small scale turnkey power plants.

 Tinfos Nizi

 Tinfos Nizi now Nizi International is responsible for the worldwide trading operations with head offices in Luxembourg.